stiwarri/stiwari-dev/README.md

 <br/>

 ## About Me:
-- 💻 I'm a Software Engineer and a passionate Web Developer.
+- 💻 I'm a Software Engineer and a passionate Web Developer
 - 🔭 I’m currently working on [Snapzee](https://github.com/stiwari-dev/snapzee) (a Progressive Web App)
 - 🌱 I’m currently learning Next.js and PWA
 - 💬 Ask me about JavaScript and Web Development